thiagomoraiis/crm/README.md

 ## Structuring

-The project contains 4 main apps: core, product, cart and customer
+The project contains 4 main apps: core, product, cart and customer.
+The cart app is only functional on the website.
+There are no endpoints for it, as the shopping cart is a site-specific feature.

+## Site

+To perform CRUD operations on products or inventory, authentication is required.
+The website itself doesn't have authentication enabled.
+In order to carry out these operations, please log in to the Django administrative area, and then return to the home page.

+## API

+### EndPoints
+loa
 ### App core

 * Criar conta: localhost:8000/user/api/register/